BeepathCitizenScience/Beepath_Schools/README.md

 4. The folder "Results. txt files" contains several .txt files with the results for the Mean Squared Displacement and the Autocorrelation for several cases (interpolated data, no interpolated data, confidence intervals, etc).

-    -From the Jupyter Notebook "Mean Squared Displacement.ipynb":
+    - From the Jupyter Notebook "Mean Squared Displacement.ipynb":
-    -From the Jupyter Notebook "Autocorrelation velocities.ipynb":
+    - From the Jupyter Notebook "Autocorrelation velocities.ipynb":

 5. Regarding the code, there are several Python Notebooks that reproduce the mobility results and figures.
 All the notebooks contain a detailed description of the code and of the study.